Hollow Knight: Silksong: 2020–2021: Further development and major reworks

+2022–2024: Platform expansion and delay

+By 2022, Silksongs world of Pharloom reached a more stable state, one roughly similar to how it appears in the final release, with comparatively minimal map reworks occurring in later months.
+The Abyss, the late-game area unlocked in the hidden act three, began receiving development focus from Team Cherry this year, with a very early version of it appearing on a development map dated to April.

-An article in PC Gamer from February 2022 showcased Pellen stating that Silksong was still in development despite the lack of updates since December 2020, and said that more details would be revealed as it got closer to its release.
-A new trailer was revealed at the Xbox & Bethesda Games Showcase in June 2022, revealing that Silksong would be released on Xbox Game Pass at launch, with the game being available through the service for PC and Xbox Series X/S. While no release date was announced, the Xbox Twitter account stated in a tweet that all games in the showcase will be released within twelve months, implying they expected a release by 12 June 2023.
-In September 2022, Sony confirmed in a separate tweet that the game would come to PlayStation 4 and PlayStation 5.
-Team Cherry marketing and publishing director Matthew Griffin declared on 10 May 2023 that the game was delayed, stating "We had planned to release in the first half of 2023, but development is still continuing", and to "expect more details from us once we get closer to release."
+A new action-focused trailer for Silksong was showcased at the Xbox & Bethesda Games Showcase in June 2022, revealing that the game would be released on Xbox Game Pass at launch, with the game being available through the service for PC, Xbox One, and Xbox Series X/S. While no release date or window was announced in the trailer, then Xbox president Sarah Bond during the event and the Xbox Twitter account both stated that all games in the showcase will be released within twelve months, implying they expected a release by 12 June 2023, which the account later confirmed in a reply.

-On 14 February 2024, which marked five years since the game's announcement, Griffin posted on Discord that Team Cherry was "...still hard at work on the game."
-After nearly a year of silence, in January 2025, in response to rumors online, Griffin said that Silksong was still in active development, was progressing, and was still planned for release.
+In September 2022, Sony confirmed in a tweet that the game would come to PlayStation 4 and PlayStation 5.
+On 10 May 2023, Griffin declared that Silksong was delayed, explaining on Twitter that "[they] had planned to release in the first half of 2023", that "development is still continuing", that the game "[has] gotten quite big", and to "expect more details [...] closer to release."
+During the rest of 2023 and 2024, news was minimal and mostly came from Griffin, who, per PC Gamer, "[didn't share] too much".
+Throughout 2024, he reconfirmed that Silksong was in development multiple times, and posted about minor updates such as the Microsoft Store page for Silksong going live in April.
+According to Pellen, recounting development, Team Cherry was mainly polishing the game in 2024.